dransyhe/dransyhe.github.io/_pages/me.md

 I am used to being called as "He Yu" in the English context.
 Nowadays, I chose to go by "Heyu" for less (or maybe more) confusion.

-For Cambridge CompScis, here's something about [How to do well in Part II dissertation](https://dransyhe.github.io/blog/2022/part-ii-dissertation/).
+For Cambridge CompScis, here's some [advice for Part II dissertation](https://dransyhe.github.io/blog/2022/part-ii-dissertation/).

 I am learning the Tibetan language, specifically the [Lhasa Tibetan](https://en.wikipedia.org/wiki/Lhasa_Tibetan).